saskiapool/projectTechGroup/README.md

 ### ✏ Linting the project

-Don't want to format all your code by and doesn't have ESLint installed? no problemo, use `npm run lint` to make the computer format all the code for you
+Don't want to format all your code by hand and don't have ESLint installed?
+No problemo, use `npm run lint` to make the computer format all the code for you.

 ## 👨‍👩‍👦 Team